appsmithorg/appsmith-docs/setup/kubernetes.md

 redis-statefulset-0                         1/1     Running     0           4m00s
 ```

-{% hint style="success" %}
-You can access the running application on the **Ingress Endpoint** if you did not choose to provide a custom domain for your application.
+> You can access the running application on the **Ingress Endpoint** if you did not choose to provide a custom domain for your application.

 ```text
 kubectl get ingress